 On the other hand, IC Markets customers gain access to an excellent library of resources.
 Whether you are a beginner or experienced trader, IC Markets provides a range of educational materials to improve a traders understanding of forex markets.
 Resources include trading platform tutorials, webinars and educational videos and articles covering topics such as risk management and technical analysis.

-With 24/7 customer service and an extensive catalogue of educational resources for beginner to experienced traders’, IC Markets offers superior customer support when compared to FxPro.
+With 24/7 customer service and an extensive catalogue of educational resources for a beginner to experienced traders’, IC Markets offers superior customer support when compared to FxPro.

 When trading CFDs with FxPro, funding methods vary depending on the subsidiary a customer is registered with.
 FxPro Cyprus and Bahamas customers can deposit and withdraw funds via bank transfer, broker to broker, credit card (Visa and Mastercard), Skrill, Neteller and Union Pay, with Cyprus clients also able to use Paypal.
 FxPro UK clients are not provided with any e-wallet methods of payment and are restricted to transferring funds via bank transfer, broker to broker or credit card.